MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/omnichannel-reference.md

 [!INCLUDE[cc-use-with-omnichannel](../../includes/cc-use-with-omnichannel.md)]

-The following JavaScript methods can be used to perform various operations with the live chat widget of Omnichannel for Customer Service.
+The following JavaScript methods can be used to do various operations with the live chat widget of Omnichannel for Customer Service.

 ## Methods